texus/TGUI/tutorials/0.8/linux/index.md

 #### Other distros / FreeBSD
 Download the source code from the [download page](/download).

 You will need to use CMake in order to build TGUI.
-How you do this depends on your distro, but it will be similar to “sudo apt-get install cmake” (Ubuntu) or “sudo pacman -S cmake” (ArchLinux).
+How you do this depends on your distro, but it will be similar to "sudo apt-get install cmake" (Ubuntu) or "sudo pacman -S cmake" (ArchLinux).

 Also make sure that you already have sfml on your computer.
 It would be even better to make sure you have sfml working before trying to use TGUI.
 If something goes wrong afterwards, you can be sure that the problem does not lie with sfml.